last update : 2025.07.23. mminhoon@gmail.com

 Frost gathers on the angular crown of the salt named after the sea goddess.
 He measures the world by a contract that is never renewed.
 In the raindrop-ringing hall, the boy wipes the frost from its surface.
 With the resolve to call it an ark, he continues to tend.

 The oncoming lover is said to be the cause of forgetting.
 Nonsense.
 A pillar that supports nothing orderly promises a torso shared by tree and human.
-Yet here, Another Stump is my given portion.
+Yet here, Another Stump is the share allotted to me.